History of HEO Minor

 The final meeting was held on the last Sunday of August at the Legion in Smith Falls.
 Cy Miller, the immediate past-president of the ODHA, and Pat Smith, secretary-director, were invited as advisors.
 But before the meeting began, both men decided to leave.
 After an explanation of the committee's objective by Parisien, those in attendance took a vote and the Ottawa District Minor Hockey Association was tentatively formed - it still needed the approval of the ODHA executive.

 An executive committee was designated with the task of approaching the ODHA and recognition was granted in September, just prior to the start of the 1972-73 season.
 Col. Kenneth Work, the commanding officer of CFB Uplands, was elected president, Dalton Gadbois of Cornwall was named first vice-president and Roger Chevrier of Brockville was named second vice-president.
 Jack Milligam of Ottawa served as secretary-treasurer.
-In June of 2015 the ODMHA changed it's name to Hockey Eastern Ontario Minor or HEO Minor
+In June of 2015 the ODMHA changed it's name to Hockey Eastern Ontario Minor or HEO Minor On August 1st 2020, HEO and HEO Minor amalgamated to form a single entity in the Branch.
+The new governance structure which was negotiated with the assistance of Hockey Canada makes the new HEO Branch more represantative of Minor Hockey than with the past structure.

 In the 100 years since its inception, hundreds have come through the ODHA's leagues and associations on their way to careers in the NHL: players such as Ted Lindsay, Larry Robinson, Denis Potvin, Mike Gartner and Steve Yzerman; officials like Cooper Smeaton, Bob Kilger and Wayne Bonney; and coaches like Bryan Murray, Terry Murray, Doug Carpenter and Marc Crawford.
 From Allan Cups to Memorial Cups, Centennial Cups, and Olympic Gold Medals, ODHA teams have won a wealth of national championships.